Cretaceous: Climate

-Palynological evidence indicates the Cretaceous climate had three broad phases: a Berriasian–Barremian warm-dry phase, a Aptian–Santonian warm-wet phase, and a Campanian–Maastrichtian cool-dry phase.
+Palynological evidence indicates the Cretaceous climate had three broad phases: a Berriasian–Barremian warm-dry phase, an Aptian–Santonian warm-wet phase, and a Campanian–Maastrichtian cool-dry phase.
+As in the Cenozoic, the 400,000 year eccentricity cycle was the dominant orbital cycle governing carbon flux between different reservoirs and influencing global climate.
+The location of the Intertropical Convergence Zone (ITCZ) was roughly the same as in the present.

 The cooling trend of the last epoch of the Jurassic, the Tithonian, continued into the Berriasian, the first age of the Cretaceous.
+The North Atlantic seaway opened and enabled the flow of cool water from the Boreal Ocean into the Tethys.
 There is evidence that snowfalls were common in the higher latitudes during this age, and the tropics became wetter than during the Triassic and Jurassic.
 Glaciation was restricted to high-latitude mountains, though seasonal snow may have existed farther from the poles.
-After the end of the first age, however, temperatures began to increase again, with a number of thermal excursions, such as the middle Valanginian Weissert Thermal Excursion (WTX), the middle Hauterivian Faraoni Thermal Excursion (FTX), and the early Barremian Hauptblatterton Thermal Event (HTE) occurring.
+After the end of the first age, however, temperatures began to increase again, with a number of thermal excursions, such as the middle Valanginian Weissert Thermal Excursion (WTX), which was caused by the Paraná-Etendeka Large Igneous Province's activity.
+It was followed by the middle Hauterivian Faraoni Thermal Excursion (FTX) and the early Barremian Hauptblatterton Thermal Event (HTE).
 The HTE marked the ultimate end of the Tithonian-early Barremian Cool Interval (TEBCI).
-The TEBCI was followed by the Barremian-Aptian Warm Interval (BAWI), which itself was followed by the Aptian-Albian Cold Snap (AACS) that began about 118 million years ago.
-A short, relatively minor ice age may have occurred during this so-called "cold snap", as evidenced by glacial dropstones in the western parts of the Tethys Ocean.
-The AACS ended around 111 million years ago with the Paquier/Urbino Thermal Maximum, giving way to the Mid-Cretaceous Hothouse (MKH), which lasted from the early Albian until the early Campanian.
+During this interval, precession was the dominant orbital driver of environmental changes in the Vocontian Basin.
+For much of the TEBCI, northern Gondwana experienced a monsoonal climate.
+A shallow thermocline existed in the mid-latitude Tethys.
+The TEBCI was followed by the Barremian-Aptian Warm Interval (BAWI).
+This hot climatic interval coincides with Manihiki and Ontong Java Plateau volcanism and with the Selli Event.
+Early Aptian tropical sea surface temperatures (SSTs) were 27–32 °C, based on TEX86 measurements from the equatorial Pacific.
+During the Aptian, Milankovitch cycles governed the occurrence of anoxic events by modulating the intensity of the hydrological cycle and terrestrial runoff.
+The early Aptian was also notable for its millennial scale hyperarid events in the mid-latitudes of Asia.
+The BAWI itself was followed by the Aptian-Albian Cold Snap (AACS) that began about 118 Ma.
+A short, relatively minor ice age may have occurred during this so-called "cold snap", as evidenced by glacial dropstones in the western parts of the Tethys Ocean and the expansion of calcareous nannofossils that dwelt in cold water into lower latitudes.
+The AACS is associated with an arid period in the Iberian Peninsula.